 SEEK: Press the right arrow to tune to the next higher station and the left arrow to tune to the next lower station and stay there.
-There will be no sound when using the SEEK feature.
+The sound will mute while seeking.

 SCAN: Press and hold SEEK for two seconds until SCAN appears on the display.
 SCAN allows you to listen to stations for a few seconds.
 The receiver will continue to scan and momentarily stop at each station until you press the button again.
-There will be no sound when using the SCAN feature.
+The sound will mute while scanning.

 PUSHBUTTONS: The six numbered pushbuttons let you return to your favorite stations.
 You can set up to 18 stations (six AM, six FM1 and six FM2).
+Just:

+- 1. Turn the radio on.

-- 1. Press AM-FM to select the band. - Tune in the desired station by pressing TUNE or the SEEK left or right arrows. - 3.
-Press AUTO TONE to select the setting you prefer. - 4.
-Press and hold one of the four pushbuttons. - The sound will mute.
+- 2. Press AM-FM to select the band.

+- 3. Tune in the desired station.

+- 4. Press AUTO TONE to select the setting you prefer.

+- Press and hold one of the six pushbuttons.
+The sound will mute.
 When it returns, release the button.
 Whenever you press that numbered button, the station you set will return and the tone you selected will be automatically selected for that button.

+- 6. Repeat the steps for each pushbutton.